The 2021-22 Paula Program Fund

 Criteria for the Fund:

-- Artist or company must have the artistic and administrative capacity to complete the project for the 2023/2024 Prologue Roster.
+• Artist or company must have the artistic and administrative capacity to complete the project for the 2025/2026 Prologue Roster

-- The completed work must be available for submission to Prologue’s Program Committee for consideration for the 2023-24 year* (this does not guarantee that the completed work will be accepted on the roster)
+• The completed work must be available for submission to Prologue’s Program Committee for consideration for the 2025/2026 season* (this does not guarantee that the completed work will be accepted on the roster)

-Should an artist or company receive a Paula Fund they will be required to:
+Should an artist or company receive funding they will be required to:

 Application Process: